nrai14/Password-Generator/README.md

 #  Password Generator

 ## Overview

-create an application that an employee can use to generate a random password based on criteria they’ve selected by modifying starter code.
-This app will run in the browser, and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
-It will have a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.
+This project aimed to create an app that runs in the browser and features dynamically updated HTML and CSS, all powered by JavaScript code.
+It will add employees who can use it to generate a random password based on criteria they’ve selected by modifying starter code.
+It has a clean and polished user interface that is responsive, ensuring that it adapts to multiple screen sizes.

 The password can include special characters.
-If you’re unfamiliar with these, see this [list of Password Special Characters from the OWASP Foundation](https://www.owasp.org/index.php/Password_special_characters).

-## Instructions
+## Usage

 The following image shows the web application's appearance and functionality:

 ![password generator demo](./assets/05-javascript-challenge-demo.png)

+The user will experience the following when using this application:

 * Generate a password when the button is clicked
   * Present a series of prompts for password criteria